criscrispy/my-portfolio/README.md

 # Project : simple-resume-v2
 Simple resume (version 2) / Portfolio - New and improved !!\
-(Though complete, More projects will be added in the near future)\
+(Though main porfolio is complete, More projects and info about\
+ career positions in the future, etc will be continually updated.)\
 To view a demo example on Github page, **[click here](https://criscrispy.github.io/simple-resume-v2/)**\
 HTML / CSS / Javascript / Bootstrap 4 / Jquery / Typed.js